willemverbuyst/bookworm/README.md

 # What is this?

-A project to connect and try out some libraries, tools and techniques in a semi-docker environment.
+A project to connect and try out some libraries, tools and techniques in a semi-docker environment (all wip).

 ## Frontend